 - Dip into a rooting hormone.

 - Plant into a low nutrient propagation soil mix.
-1 part peat moss to 2 parts coarse sand works well.
-You can use soil that the parent plant is growing in.
+Coconut coir, vermiculite, and perlite mix should do the trick.
+You can also the use soil that the parent plant is growing in.

 - Mist the soil to keep it moist, and keep the pot away from direct sunlight in a warm, bright room.